bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Dropdown sub-component color variants

-Many of the supported dropdown [sub-components](#dropdown-supported-sub-components) provide a `variant` prop for controlling their text color
+Many of the supported dropdown [sub-components](#dropdown-supported-sub-components) provide a `variant` prop for controlling their text color.

 ### Hidden caret

 The dropdown can be created with the toggle's caret visually hidden by setting the `no-caret` prop to `true`.
-This is useful when the dropdown is to be displayed as an icon
+This is useful when the dropdown is to be displayed as an icon.

 <HighlightCard>
   <b-dropdown v-model="show32" size="lg" variant="link" toggle-class="text-decoration-none" no-caret>